HeuristicPerson/bluetooth_2_hid/README.md

 > Raspberry Pi 3 Models feature Bluetooth 4.2 but no native USB gadget mode support.
 Earlier models like Raspberry Pi 1 and 2 do not support Bluetooth natively and have no USB gadget mode support.

 > [!NOTE]
 > The latest version of Raspberry Pi OS, based on Debian Bookworm, supports Python 3.11 through the official package repositories.
 For older versions, you may [build it from source](https://github.com/quaxalber/bluetooth_2_usb/blob/main/scripts/build_python_3.11.sh).
+Note that building may take anything between a few minutes (Pi 4B) and more than an hour (Pi 0W).

 ## 4. Installation